aequos-solutions/modern-data-visualizer/docs/usage/data-visualizer/connections/index.md

 ## Filters Web Part

+Send available filters for the current data source to a Data Filters Web Part to be rendered.
+This is a two-ways connection and you need to connect the Data Visualizer Web Part from the Data Filter Web Part as well.

 For static filters (i.e. taxonomy picker and date range filter templates), this value can be used using the `{filters.<FilterName>}` token.
 See [tokens](../tokens.md) for more information.

 !["Filters"](../../../assets/webparts/data_visualizer/connections/filters.png){: .center}